How to Make a Classic Tuna Casserole

 - Add the mushrooms and raise the heat to medium-high.
-Mushrooms contain a lot of water and it will release when cooking.
-Stir and continue cooking for 5 minutes or until all the mushroom liquid has evaporated.
+Mushrooms contain a lot of water, and it will release when cooking.
+Stir and cook for 5 minutes or until all the mushroom liquid evaporates.

-- Add the wine and cook until it is cooked off, about 2 minutes.
+- Add the wine, and cook until the wine is cooked off about 2 minutes.

 - Add the Worcestershire sauce and fresh thyme.